Style Is Making a Comeback

 Zahn Middleton – Streetwear

-by Aydrie Peyton, Web Producer
+by Aydrie Peyton, Web Editor

 Wandering the halls of Stafford High School in March, 2019 a visitor to Stafford High School would have been inundated with baddie, hypebeast, and monochrome.
 Fast forward to our post-pandemic, in-person experience, and the same visitor is now greeted with individually interpreted styles such as: cottage core, dark academia, vsco and Y2K.